jeffteeters/nwb_indexer/docs/example_output.rst

 row_values
     Contains a list of tuples, each tuple contains aligned values associated with the names in *child_names*.
-    In other words, each tuple has vaues for one row of the spreadsheet in order of the header *child_names*.
+    In other words, each tuple has values for one row of the spreadsheet in order of the header *child_names*.

 combined
     Contains a list of JSON Objects (Python dictionaries), where each dictionary has data for one row in the returned results.
-That is, in each dictionary, the keys are the *child_names* (spredsheet header column names) and the value for each key is the value of that child in the row.
-This is another way of represening the data that are in *child_names* and *row_values*.
+That is, in each dictionary, the keys are the *child_names* (spreadsheet header column names) and the value for each key is the value of that child in the row.
+This is another way of representing the data that are in *child_names* and *row_values*.